bhardwajRahul/dwipe/README.md

 **Important limitations:**

-- `dwipe` performs a **single-pass wipe** (not multi-pass like DoD 5220.22-M or Gutmann)
+- `dwipe` supports multi-pass wiping with alternating patterns, but does not implement specific DoD 5220.22-M or Gutmann certified pattern sequences
-- Adequate for **personal and business data** that doesn't require certified destruction
+- More than adequate for **personal and business data** that doesn't require (antiquated) certified destruction
-- **NOT suitable for** classified, top-secret, or highly sensitive data requiring certified multi-pass wiping
+- **NOT suitable for** classified, top-secret, or highly sensitive data requiring certified pattern-specific wiping with compliance certificates
 - **SSD considerations**:
   - Modern SSDs use wear-leveling and may retain data in unmapped blocks
   - TRIM/DISCARD may prevent complete data erasure